 Use Niacinamide And Tretinoin At Different Times Of The Day

+You can still reap the benefits of niacinamide and tretinoin if you use them at separate times of the day.
 As I mentioned above, applying tretinoin at night allows it to work on your skin without the risk of sun sensitivity.

 At the same time, your skin is happiest with niacinamide during the day because niacinamide provides added hydration and skin-soothing effects.